We are a FRC team that mainly conists of junior high school and senior high school students in Chiba, Japan.

 Since our formation in June, 2017, we’ve been putting our efforts into our activities under our team missions.

-– We provide more children and whoever is interested in engineering with opportunities to learn it for free, no matter under what circumstances they are.
+– We provide more people with free opportunities to learn engineering, no matter what circumstances they are under, or who they are.

--By participating in FRC, we would like to encourage many people especially young women, highschoolars and children to be more interested in STEM and make the future that anyone can improve their skills in STEM.
+–By participating in FRC, we encourage high school students, especially young women, to be more interested in STEM and create the future that anyone can foster their skills in STEM.